openedx/openedx-events/docs/how-tos/create-a-new-event.rst

 In our example, the triggering logic could be a place where all enrollment logic goes through.
 This could be the ``enroll`` method in the enrollment model in the LMS, which is called when a user enrolls in a course in all cases.

+.. note:: When designing an event take into account the support over time of the service and triggering logic.
+If the service is likely to change or be deprecated, consider the implications of implementing the event in that service.

 Step 5: Write the Event Definition and Payload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~